 - Projectile uses ammunition to destroy incoming unmanned aircraft.

 Counter-drone systems are not without challenges.
 Every detection system has drawbacks.
 Since drones are small and tend to fly at low altitudes, they can be difficult to detect by radar.
 The electro-optical systems can only operate during daytime and can confuse a drone with a bird.
-EO and IR systems need a direct line of sight with the intruding drone.
+EO and IR systems need a direct line of sight with the intruding unauthorized drones.
 The acoustic sensors rely on a library of sounds by known drones, and they might not identify drones not covered by the library.
 RF detection systems detect certain frequencies in a library that needs to be regularly updated.
 They may also be less effective if a drone is not operating within a direct line of sight of the sensor.